 The festival is happy to have Human Error Publishing creating the SPOKEN WORD Stage.
-We will be in a new location, back near where we were the first year.
-There has been a new area opened up this year toward the back left end of the festival as you come in from the main entrance.
-As a venue for Words it will be a quieter spot and is geared for mature audiences.
+We will be in a new location, with an amazing line up including students from Mahar High School and Winners of various book awards, click here to see the Schedules for Saturday and Sunday and a map As a venue for Words it will be a quieter spot and is geared for mature audiences.

 Here are the featured performers for 2014:

 Angelo Rosso – currently residing in Orange, MA as a proud member of the Seeds of Solidarity family.
 Heart work includes: sustainable farming, adventuring with the written word, creating theatre and openhearted exploring.
 Much thanks to brother Paul Richmond.
 I am very grateful to participate in this amazing festival.

 Bob Lipton – began seriously writing poetry only in the last several years.
 Altho in some circles accessibility is a dirty word, he doesn’t care to mystify or to obscure.
 He seeks clarity and writes to reveal.
 This does not preclude occasional wordplay or ambiguity.
 Even angry poetry is to be enjoyed.

 Candace Curran – an Orange local has twice been named western MA Poet’s Seat laureate and has served on the panel of judges for the contest.
 She is the founder of INTERFACE: a collaboration of word and image, exhibitions of visual original art and poetry.
 Candace is a judge next year for the 14th annual Massachusetts Book Awards in Poetry.